madhavanpallan/WikiDoc/README.md

 Link to the Dataset:- https://drive.google.com/file/d/15OaFfMYA_pvaiSSxWyLAljt-_0aWWig2/view?usp=sharing

 Feel free to send email to the author for any queries and suggestions at (madhpallan@gmail.com)

+In Proceedings of Competition Track of Workshop W-19 Reasoning and Learning for Human-Machine Dialogues (DEEP-DIAL20) of the Thirtieth Conference on Association for the Advancement of Artificial Intelligence at AAAI Conference, 2020.
+Feel free to reach out for feedback, queries and suggestions to authors (Email:madhpallan@gmail.com).